 10. The late Victorian Era saw flatter skirts

-Although women’s fashion underwent drastic changes during the industrial revolution and the victorian age, it was in the later years that the 19th-century fashion saw some significant differences in the tone of Victorian dressing.
+Although women’s fashion underwent drastic changes during the industrial revolution and the victorian age, it was in the later years that 19th-century fashion saw some significant differences in the tone of Victorian dressing.
 The late Victorian era saw many changes from all sectors – fashion, style of clothing, social structure, etc.

 By the 1860s, women donned flatter skirts rather than the bell-shaped, flared ones that their ancestors preferred.
 The dresses worn during the day possessed pagoda sleeves and a higher neckline.
 Some necklines had lace or a tatted collar on them as well.